davidfauth/DocGraph-Page-Rank/README.md

 For easier debugging of control scripts all print statements are included in the pig logs shown on the job details page in the Mortar web application.

+The control scripts contain references to data stored on your personal Amazon S3 buckets.
+These will need to be changed for the job to run correctly.
+These are located in the #Input Data Paths section.

 ## Pig Scripts

 This project contains four pig scripts:

 ### most\_popular\_users.pig

-This pig script takes the full Twitter follower graph from 2010 and returns the subset of the graph that includes only the top 100 000 users.
+This pig script takes the full DocGaph graph and returns the subset of the graph that includes only the top 750 doctors/hospitals/labs.

 ### pagerank\_preprocess.pig